spacetelescope/jdaviz/docs/imviz/export_data.rst

     my_gaussian1d = imviz.app.fitted_models['phot_radial_profile']

-You can also retrieve the photometry results as `~astropy.table.QTable` as follows, assuming ``imviz`` is the instance of your Imviz application:
+The bottom of the plugin shows a table of past results, along with the subset and data used to compute them.
+These results can be exported as an `~astropy.table.QTable` as follows, assuming ``imviz`` is the instance of your Imviz application:

 .. code-block:: python